Wednesday, 1:50pm

 … so we could relentlessly obliterate our clueless competition in every market we went after.

-Starting Tuesday, September 6, Lorrie Morgan will be teaching “The Pint Of Beer Ad Writing Challenge.”
-The idea?
-Write a kick-ass ad in the same time it takes you to down an ice-cold beer.
+Have you signed up for “The Pint Of Beer Ad Writing Challenge” yet?
+Well what the heck are you waiting for?
+This short crash course shows you how to create a kick-ass ad in the same time it takes you to down an ice-cold beer.
 Or a piping hot coffee.
 Your choice.
 Best of all, it’s completely free.
+Eat your heart out, A.I!

 I was fortunate to live in Los Angeles at the time… because multiple large agencies had just opened up branches there and were starved for competent copywriters.
 I quickly became the guy the creative directors snuck in the back door to do the work their house staff couldn’t pull off (because none of them studied the craft).